A Survey on Deep Hashing Methods: Deep Supervised Hashing

-The obtained sub-vectors of soft and hard representation are concatenated into the final representation $\text{soft}=[\text{soft}_1, \dots, \text{soft}_M]$ and $\text{hard}=[\text{hard}_1, \dots, \text{hard}_M] \in \mathcal{R}^{MD}$.
+The obtained sub-vectors of soft and hard representations are then concatenated to produce the ultimate representations, i.e., $\text{soft}=[\text{soft}_1, \dots, \text{soft}_M]$ and $\text{hard}=[\text{hard}_1, \dots, \text{hard}_M] \in \mathbb{R}^{MD}$.
 Each representation is followed by a fully-connected classification layer.
-Besides two classification losses, the Joint Central Loss is also added by first learning the center vector for each class and minimizing the distance between the representations.
-It is noticed that both the soft and hard representations come from the same centers in DPQ, which encourages both representations to be closer to the same centers of the classes, thus decreasing the discrepancy between the soft and hard representations.
+Besides two classification losses, the joint central loss is also added by first learning the center vector for each categorization and minimizing the distances between deep features.
+It is noticed that both the soft and hard representations come from the same centers in DPQ, which encourages both representations to approach the centers, reducing the disparity between the soft and hard representations.
 This helps to improve the discriminative power of the features and to contribute to the retrieval performance.
-Gini batch loss and Gini Sample loss are also introduced for the class balance and encouraging the two representations of the same image to be closer.
-Overall, DPQ replaces the k-means process in PQ technique with deep learning combined with a classification model and is able to create a compressed representation for both fast classification and fast retrieval.
+Gini batch loss and Gini sample loss are also introduced for the class balance and encourage the two representations of the same image to be closer. {Overall, DPQ replaces the k-means process in PQ and DQN technique with deep learning combined with a classification model and is able to create compressed representations for fast classification and fast image retrieval. }

-\emph{Deep Spherical Quantization\cite{eghbali2019deep}} DSQ first uses deep neural network to obtain the $\ell_{2}$ normalized features.
-And then quantize the features using a new supervised quantization technique specifically designed for points lying on a unit hypersphere with an elaborate quantization manner.} After constraining the deep features to lie on a p-dimensional unit hypersphere(i.e., with the standard norm), DSQ tries to minimize the distance reconstruction error of Multi-Codebook Quantization(MCQ).
-Different from PQ, MCQ approximates vectors with the summation of multiple codewords instead of the concatenation. $\hat{\bm{y}}_i$ denotes the predicted label distribution. $\phi_{y_i}$ denotes the feature center of the $y_i$-th class.
+\emph{Deep Spherical Quantization} (DSQ) \cite{eghbali2019deep}. {DSQ first uses the deep neural network to obtain the $\ell_{2}$ normalized features and then quantizes these features on a unit hypersphere with an elaborate quantization manner.} After constraining the continuous representations to staying on a unit hypersphere, DSQ attempts to reduce the reconstruction loss using multi-codebook quantization (MCQ).
+Different from PQ, MCQ draws near the representation vectors with the summation of multiple codewords instead of the concatenation. $\hat{\bm{y}}_i$ denotes the predicted label distribution. $\phi_{y_i}$ denotes the feature center of the $y_i$-th class.
 The overall loss for training the model is as follows:

 where the first, second, third and last term is the softmax loss, quantization loss, the center loss and the discriminative loss, respectively.
-The last two losses encourage both the quantized vectors and deep features to be closer to their centers, respectively.
+The last two losses encourage both the quantized vectors and deep features to approach their centers, respectively.